 - Reliability – this is binary.
-Weddings happen whether a photographer is there or not.
-We rely on our team to show up early.
+We rely on our team to always show up and show up early.
+Miss a wedding, we’ll miss you too.

 - Responsibility – The amount of responsibility you’re handing for us.
 1st, 2nd, 3rd, 4th shooting – they all matter.